apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                       (1)DataStream will not compress output file and please don't set codeC (2)CompressedStream requires set hdfs.codeC with an available codeC hdfs.maxOpenFiles       5000          Allow only this number of open files.
-If this number is exceeded, the oldest file is closed. hdfs.writeFormat        --            "Text" or "Writable" hdfs.callTimeout        10000         Number of milliseconds allowed for HDFS operations, such as open, write, flush, close.
+If this number is exceeded, the oldest file is closed. hdfs.minBlockReplicas   --            Specify minimum number of replicas per HDFS block.
+If not specified, it comes from the default Hadoop config in the classpath. hdfs.writeFormat        --            "Text" or "Writable" hdfs.callTimeout        10000         Number of milliseconds allowed for HDFS operations, such as open, write, flush, close.
                                       This number should be increased if many HDFS timeout operations are occurring.